tropicsquare/libtropic-stm32/NUCLEO_F439ZI/README.md

 If you encounter any issues, please check the [FAQ](./../FAQ.md) before filing an issue or reaching out to our [support](https://support.desk.tropicsquare.com/).

 > [!NOTE]
-> Running tests is not officially supported.
-We do not provide any support for running tests.
+> We do not provide any support for running the tests.